Noncolliding Macdonald Walks with an Absorbing Wall: Introduction

-\end{theorem} \Cref{thm:Macdonald_noncolliding_intro} implies that the quantities $\Upsilon_m(\vec{\mathsf{x}},\vec{\mathsf{y}})$ may be viewed as transition probabilities of a discrete time Markov chain of $m$ ordered distinct particles on $\mathbb{Z}_{\ge0}$ in which at each step, each particle either stays, or moves to the left by $1$.
-Eventually with probability $1$ the chain reaches the absorbing state $(m-1,m-2,\ldots,2,1,0 )$.
+\end{Theorem} Theorem~\ref{thm:Macdonald_noncolliding_intro} implies that the quantities $\Upsilon_m(\vec{\mathsf{x}},\vec{\mathsf{y}})$ may be viewed as transition probabilities of a discrete time Markov chain of $m$ ordered distinct particles on $\mathbb{Z}_{\ge0}$ in which at each step, each particle either stays, or moves to the left by $1$.
+Eventually with probability $1$ the chain reaches the absorbing state $(m-1,m-2,\dots,2,1,0 )$, see Proposition~\ref{prop:absorbing_wall} below.
 We call the Markov chain $\Upsilon_m$ the \emph{Macdonald noncolliding walks} with an absorbing wall at zero.

-We prove \Cref{thm:Macdonald_noncolliding_intro} in \Cref{sec:limit_transition} by obtaining the transition probabilities $\Upsilon_m(\vec{\mathsf{x}},\vec{\mathsf{y}})$ as a limit of certain ratios of Macdonald polynomials evaluated at the principal specializations $(1,t,t^2,\ldots,t^{N-1} )$, as the number of variables goes to infinity.
+We prove Theorem~\ref{thm:Macdonald_noncolliding_intro} in Section~\ref{sec:limit_transition} by obtaining the transition probabilities $\Upsilon_m(\vec{\mathsf{x}},\vec{\mathsf{y}})$ as a limit of certain ratios of Macdonald polynomials evaluated at the principal specializations $\big(1,t,t^2,\dots,t^{N-1} \big)$, as the number of variables goes to infinity.
 The fact that before the limit these ratios sum to one is equivalent to the branching rule for the Macdonald polynomials.